sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   The function requires a reference structure and a probe structure.
 The function checks that all the residues in the reference structure that appear in the probe structure (i.e., that have the same ResNum) are of the same residue type.
-Chains are comapred by order, not by chain name (i.e.: the first chain of the reference will be compared with the first chain of the probe structure, etc.)
+Chains are compared by order, not by chain name (i.e.: the first chain of the reference will be compared with the first chain of the probe structure, etc.)